Jake0Miller/mod_0_skills/top_down_design.md

 1. Enter the restaurant

-    A. Walk in the door
+    - Walk in the door

-        i.
-Open the door
+      - Open the door

-        ii.
-Step into the restaurant
+      - Step into the restaurant

     B. Ask to be seated